 4. Do your homework: it’s time to get geeky!
 Read the specific guidance and watch tutorials on writing your application to know what to expect when filling the form.

-5. Create your project: structure your ideas with our planner, cross check it with the guide for applicants and fill the application webform in.
+5. Create your project: structure your ideas with our planner below, cross check it with the guide for applicants and fill the application webform in.

 6. Submit your application.
 Don’t miss the deadline, and good luck!